mroonga/mroonga/doc/source/userguide.rst

 Running modes
 -------------

-groonga storage engine can run in the following two modes.
+Mroonga can run in the following two modes.

 * storage mode
 * wrapper mode